MarcusBarnes/mik/README.md

 ## Troubleshooting and support

-If you have a question, please open a Github issue.
+If you have a question, please [open an issue](https://github.com/MarcusBarnes/mik/issues)

 ## Islandora content that has been prepared using MIK